An a posteriori error estimator for the spectral fractional power of the Laplacian: Motivation

 \section{Motivation}

-Given a fractional power $s$ in $(0,1)$ and a rational approximation $\mathcal Q_s^{\kappa}(\lambda)$ of the function $\lambda^{-s}$, it is possible to construct a semi-discrete approximation $u_{\kappa}$ of the solution $u$ to a fractional Laplace equation as a weighted sum of solutions $(u_l)_l$ to non--fractional parametric problems.
+Given a fractional power $s$ in $(0,1)$ and a rational approximation $\mathcal Q_s(\lambda)$ of the function $\lambda^{-s}$, it is possible to construct a semi-discrete approximation $u_{\mathcal Q_s}$ of the solution $u$ to a fractional Laplace equation as a weighted sum of solutions $(u_l)_l$ to non--fractional parametric problems.
 Then, a fully discrete approximation of $u$ is obtained by discretizing the parametric solutions $(u_l)_l$ using a finite element method.

 An a posteriori error estimator is then computed as the weighted sum of the Bank--Weiser estimators of the error between each $u_l$ and its finite element discretization.
 As we will see in the following, the resulting numerical scheme is simple and its implementation in code is straightforward.
-Furthermore it maintains the appealing embarrassingly parallel nature of rational approximation schemes \cite{Bonito2013,Gavrilyuk2004,Harizanov2020}.
+Furthermore it maintains the appealing parallel nature of rational approximation schemes \cite{Bonito2013,Gavrilyuk2004,Harizanov2020}.

 We remark on why we have chosen to use the Bank--Weiser type error estimator, as opposed to one of the many other error estimation strategies, e.g. explicit residual, equilibrated fluxes, or recovery-type estimators (see \cite{Ainsworth2000,Carstensen2010} and references therein).
 In the case of fractional powers of the Laplacian operator, the resulting set of parametric problems consists of singularly--perturbed reaction--diffusion equations.
 It has been proven in\ \cite{Verfurth1998} that the Bank--Weiser estimator is robust with respect to the coefficients appearing in these parametric problems when the error is measured in the natural norm.
 To our knowledge, no such robustness, which our numerical experiments do indicate, has been established for the $L^2$-norm for the Bank--Weiser estimator.
 Nevertheless, our numerical experiments indicate that this does appear to be the case.
 Moreover, the Bank--Weiser estimator can be straightforwardly applied to higher-order finite element methods and higher-dimension problems.
 In addition, its computational stencil is highly local which is particularly appealing for three-dimensional problems see e.g.\ \cite{Bulle2021a}.
+Finally, our choice of the Bank--Weiser estimator is also justified in \cref{subsubsec:heuristics}.

 In this work we focus on error estimation in the $L^2$ norm, the estimation of the error in the `natural' fractional norm is the topic of ongoing work.
 For simplicity, we only consider fractional powers of the Laplacian with homogeneous Dirichlet boundary conditions.